rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-morning-AftrRAD.md

 Arguments for this perl script are:

+**MinReads**	Minimum coverage required at a locus in an individual to apply a binomial test and call a genotype.
+Default: 10.

+**pvalLow**	For each locus in each individual, a binomial test is applied to score the sample as heterozygous or homozygous (assumption: two alleles in a heterozygote will be sequenced in equal frequencies).
+So, for a locus at which an individual has read counts of 35 and 50 for two alleles, respectively, a binomial test with a probability of success of 0.5 gives a p-value of 0.064.
+If this value is greater than pvalLow, the locus is scored as heterozygous.
+Default: 0.0001.

+**pvalHigh**	Same as pvalLow, but allows for a different p-value threshold for loci that have relatively high total counts.
+Default: 0.00001.

+**pvalThresh** Threshold number of reads at a locus in each binomial test that determines whether pvalLow or pvalHigh is used as the critical p-value.
+Default: 100.

+**subset** Option to genotype only a subset of the individuals in dataset.
+Default: ‘0’, and includes all samples.
+If set to '1', a text file must be provided with the names of the samples to include.
+Default name for this file is 'SamplesForSubset.txt', and it should be located in the main AftrRAD directory.

+**subsetfile** File name/path containing file with sample names to include in genotyping.
+Only applies if ‘1’ is set above.
+Default: file 'SamplesForSubset.txt', in the main AftrRAD directory.

+**maxProcesses**	Maximum number of processors to use in a parallel run.

 PART 3 Steps 6 and 7* (FilterSNPs.pl and different formatting scripts for downstream analyses)
 ----